-Section 7.
-Upon the expiration of any approved leave of absence without pay, except as provided in Section 6 above, Recommendation 15, Section 3, Recommendation 22, Section 7, and in Recommendation 42, Section 5, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Recommendation 25, Seniority.
+Section 5.
+Upon the expiration of any approved leave of absence without pay, except as provided in Recommendation 15, Section 12 and in Recommendation 22, Section 7, the employee is entitled to return to a position in the same or equivalent classification within the agency, subject to the furlough provisions of Recommendation 25, Seniority.